Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 - Method name: `inOrder`
 - Inputs: `String[] args`
 - Returns: `None`
-- Description: Prints if the given points (`x,y,z`) are in acending or decending order
+- Description: Prints if the given points (`x,y,z`) are in ascending or descending order

 ## 1.2.29 — Method `dayOfTheWeek`
 - Method name: `dayOfTheWeek`
 - Inputs: `String[] args`
 - Returns: `None`
 - Description: Prints the day of the week (in int form) given a month, day, and year